Probesys/lotemplate/README.md

 - a Java JRE
 - the package `libreoffice-java-common`
-- some python packages specified in [requirement.txt](requirements.txt) that you can install with `pip install -r requirements.txt`. `Flask` is optionnal, as it is used only for the API, as well as `configargparse`, used only for the CLI.
+- some python packages specified in [requirement.txt](requirements.txt) that you can install with `pip install -r requirements.txt`. `Flask` is optional, as it is used only for the API, as well as `configargparse`, used only for the CLI.

 more informations on [the github page of unotools](https://github.com/t2y/unotools)